-Located on Franklin Street in downtown Chapel Hill, the UNC Law Institute for Innovation provides early stage legal counsel to new for-profit and nonprofit ventures.
+Located on Franklin Street in downtown Chapel Hill, the UNC School of Law Institute for Innovation provides early stage legal counsel to new for-profit and nonprofit ventures.
 Made possible by a generous gift from the William R. Kenan Jr. Charitable Trust and support from the North Carolina General Assembly, the Institute serves business and social enterprise entrepreneurs on the campuses of UNC-Chapel Hill and North Carolina State University, in partnership with UNC Kenan-Flagler Business School and NC State University’s Poole College of Management, as well as the innovation and entrepreneurship infrastructures on both campuses.
 The Institute also aims to support economic development of under-resourced communities, with an emphasis on rural North Carolina.

 The Institute is comprised of three law clinics supervised by full-time members of the law school faculty:

 - Startup NC Law Clinic advises for profit startups, entrepreneurs and small businesses across a broad spectrum of North Carolina industries.